WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 **The Ideal Model**

 The ideal model would predict every instance perfectly; positives would score one, negatives would score zero.
-Let’s see what that would look like.
+Let's see what that would look like.

 ``` r